systeemkabouter/puppet_ispprotect/README.md

 Ensures the package clamav is installed, defaults to true

+* `scheduled_scan`

+Wether or not a cron scheduled scan should be planned.
+Defaults to true

 * `scan_hour`

 The hour of the day the scan is scheduled to start.